cortexproject/cortex/docs/operations/blocks-storage.md

 ## Chunks cache

-Store-gateway and querier now also support cache for storing chunks fetched from storage.
-Chunks contain actual samples, and can be reused if user query needs same data.
+Store-gateway and querier also support cache for storing chunks fetched from storage.
+Chunks contain actual samples, and can be reused if user query hits the same series for the same time range.

-To enable chunks cache, please set `experimental.tsdb.bucket-store.chunks-cache.backend`.
+To enable chunks cache, please set `-experimental.tsdb.bucket-store.chunks-cache.backend`.
 Chunks can currently only be stored into Memcached cache.
-Memcached client can be configured via flags with `experimental.tsdb.bucket-store.chunks-cache.memcached` prefix.
+Memcached client can be configured via flags with `-experimental.tsdb.bucket-store.chunks-cache.memcached` prefix.

 There are additional low-level options for configuring chunks cache.
 Please refer to other flags with `experimental.tsdb.bucket-store.chunks-cache` prefix.